- Written by Dr.Mehmet Demircioglu

 When the diagnosis is unclear, a dermatology assessment can be more useful than another set of sales photos.
 A scalp biopsy before hair transplant review explains why some scalps need diagnosis before graft planning.
 I do not biopsy every radiated area, but I do not ignore unusual texture, inflammation, or scarring either.

-The serious complication I want to avoid is poor healing.
+The serious complication to avoid is poor healing.
 Necrosis warning signs after hair transplant are rare, but they explain why blood supply matters.
-Creating hundreds or thousands of recipient sites in fragile skin can turn a cosmetic plan into a wound problem.
+Creating hundreds or thousands of recipient area incisions in fragile skin can turn a cosmetic plan into a wound problem.

-I slow down when the skin is tight, glossy, ulcer prone, painful, numb in a way that changes daily care, or very different from the surrounding scalp.
-I also slow down when the patient cannot provide basic treatment history, when cancer follow-up is still active, or when the area has recently been infected or reopened.
+I slow down when the skin is tight, glossy, prone to ulceration, painful, numb in a way that changes daily skin handling, or very different from the surrounding scalp.
+I also slow down when basic treatment history is missing, when cancer follow-up is still active, or when the area has recently been infected or reopened.

 Refusing surgery can be the right medical decision.
 A transplant that fails to grow is disappointing.
 A transplant that creates a wound problem is worse.
 No density goal is worth damaging a scalp that cannot heal safely.

 Sometimes the safer answer is a small test area, staged planning, or no surgery in the radiated zone.
+A small test does not guarantee the final result, but it can reduce the risk of committing too many grafts to skin that has not proved it can heal well.
 Sometimes camouflage, styling, a hair system, or medical treatment is more responsible than using donor grafts in an uncertain recipient bed.

-Radiation related hair loss can make a patient focus only on the bald patch.
+Radiation related hair loss can make all attention move to the bald patch.
 I still have to examine the donor area with the same discipline as any other hair transplant.
-Donor hair is finite, and using it in a risky recipient area can waste a resource the patient may need later.
+Donor hair is finite, and using it in a risky recipient area can waste a resource that may be needed later.

 If the donor is weak, miniaturized, or unstable, surgery becomes even harder to justify.
 The pages on weak donor area planning and donor miniaturization checks explain why a safe zone review comes before graft promises.

 For a small radiated patch, a modest graft plan may be possible if the skin is healthy enough.
 For a large treated area, the donor math may not support full coverage.
-The patient needs to hear that before grafts are removed.
+That has to be understood before grafts are removed, because donor hair cannot be spent twice.

 Not every thin area after cancer treatment needs surgery.
-Some shedding improves with time.
-Some patients have overlapping genetic hair loss, low iron, thyroid disease, nutritional change, medication effects, or stress related shedding.
+Radiation hair loss can sometimes improve after treatment, especially when the follicle damage is not permanent.
+Some people also have overlapping genetic hair loss, low iron, thyroid disease, nutritional change, medication effects, or stress related shedding.
 These causes can sit on top of the radiation history and make the scalp look worse than one cause alone.

 Telogen effluvium and hair transplant timing explains why active shedding needs patience before surgery.
 If blood results show anemia or low iron stores, low ferritin and anemia before hair transplant may need attention before graft planning.

-This does not mean every patient needs months of delay.
-It means I want the permanent part of the loss separated from the reversible part.
+This does not mean everyone needs months of delay.
+It means the permanent part of the loss has to be separated from the reversible part.
 Surgery is for stable absence of hair, not a moving medical situation.

 Medication review before hair transplant matters because healing, bleeding, infection risk, and blood pressure can change with treatment history.
 If an oncologist or dermatologist has given restrictions, those instructions come first.

-Minoxidil or other non surgical treatment may help some patients, especially when there is overlapping pattern hair loss.
+Minoxidil or other non surgical treatment may help in selected cases, especially when there is overlapping pattern hair loss.
 It cannot turn scarred, poorly vascular skin into a normal recipient area.
 I treat medication as support, not as proof that surgery is safe.

 For the first message, clear photos in natural light are more useful than styled images.
 I need the radiated area, the surrounding scalp, the donor area, and any scar or surgical site.
 If the patch changes color, flakes, bleeds, crusts, or becomes painful, those details need to be included before a surgical opinion is given.